-In the mid-1980’s, Nickelodeon consisted of little more than You Can’t Do That on Television re-runs from Canada and old Looney Tunes cartoons.
+In the mid 1980s, Nickelodeon consisted of little more than You Can’t Do That on Television re-runs from Canada and old Looney Tunes cartoons.
 It was a dark time for children’s television.
-Although You Can’t Do That on Television has been cited as not only the sole non-shitty project that Alanis Morrisette took part in, but the reason for Communism’s fall, it takes more than one show to make an entire cable channel not suck.
+Although You Can’t Do That on Television has been cited as not only the sole non-shitty project that Alanis Morissette took part in, but also the reason for communism’s fall, it takes more than one show to make an entire cable channel not suck.
 Luckily, Nickelodeon soon premiered its own game show: Double Dare!
 A few years later, Nintendo finally got around to cashing in, and we, the gaming public, were left with one of the worst games that Nintendo ever bothered to waste plastic making.

 Don’t worry about skipping the physical challenges, since you really won’t be missing much.
-There are basic types of physical challenges, those where you have to catch something, and those where you have to aim and hit something.
-Both of which are near impossible to do within the twenty second time limit that every challenge has.
+There are two basic types of physical challenges: those where you have to catch something, and those where you have to aim and hit something.
+Both of which are near-impossible to do within the 20-second time limit that every challenge has.

 After two rounds of mind-numbing inanity, you should have more points than the other team, meaning you earn passage to the final round.
 The only way that you could possibly have lost Double Dare would be if playing this game was your very first experience with an electronic device.
 If this is case, then you need to shut down this browser window immediately and stay the hell away from GameCola, you Amish dirtbag.
 We don’t welcome your kind here.
 Besides, don’t you have butter that needs churning or some shit like that?